pvcraven/arcade_book/source/chapters/08_functions/functions.rst

         volume = pi * radius ** 2 * height
         return volume

-Because of the return, this function could be used later on as part of an equation to calculate the volume of a six-pack like this:
+Because of the ``return``, this function could be used later on as part of an equation to calculate the volume of a six-pack like this:

 .. code-block:: python

     six_pack_volume = volume_cylinder(2.5, 5) * 6

-The value returned from volume_cylinder goes into the equation and is multiplied by six.
+See how the value returned from ``volume_cylinder`` goes into the equation and is multiplied by six.

-There is a big difference between a function that prints a value and a function that returns a value.
-Look at the code below and try it out.
+There is a big difference between a function that *prints* a value and a function that *returns* a value.
+Look at the code below.
+Pause for a bit and make sure you can follow how it works.
+Read the comments.
+This is a common source of confusion for new programmers, so spend a bit of time studying it.

 .. code-block:: python
     :linenos: